featurevisor/featurevisor/docs/sdks.md

 - `bucketValue`: the bucket value between 0 and 100,000
 - `ruleKey`: the rule key
 - `error`: the error object
+- `enabled`: if feature itself is enabled or not
 - `variation`: the variation object
 - `variationValue`: the variation value
 - `variableKey`: the variable key